EBiCS/EasyDIY-ESC/README.md

    * Bluepill headers - aliexpress

 * **Why do the battery wires go in seemingly random places in the middle of the board?**
 If you have the battery wires at the edge, then the full battery current will need to go through a portion of the battery “traces” of the PCB.
 I’ve placed them near the middle switch node, so with a tiny exception, the current through the traces is ⅓ of the battery current.
-So you can actually get away without bus bars for low power.
-(For higher power - 20A from battery or more - I’d still recommend soldering extra copper wires to the exposed bus traces)

 * **This whole thing is amateur work!**
 Yeah, totally true.
 We are amateurs working on a generic low power ESC for free.
 If by this you refer to any specific mistake / set of mistakes, we would love to know about it!
 Post in the ES thread.
 Thanks!